vpaulino/identityprovider/README.md

 A minimal Identity Provider built in ASP.NET Core to explore and understand OAuth2 and OpenID Connect flows, including Authorization Code and On-Behalf-Of.
 This project simulates how real IdPs work, focusing on protocol mechanics, token generation, scopes, audiences, and secure delegation.
 Ideal for hands-on learning and experimentation.

+# 🛡️ Minimal Identity Provider in ASP.NET Core — A Learning Journey into OAuth2 and OpenID Connect

+This project is a **hands-on exploration of the OAuth2 and OpenID Connect protocols**, built entirely in **ASP.NET Core**.
+It simulates a **minimal Identity Provider (IdP)** that supports two of the most fundamental authorization flows:

+- ✅ **Authorization Code Flow** (for authenticating end users)
+- 🔄 **On-Behalf-Of Flow (OBO)** (for service-to-service delegation using a user's access token)

+---

+## 📚 Why This Project?

+The goal of this implementation is not to provide production-grade security infrastructure — but instead to **demystify** what happens **under the hood** when applications integrate with real-world identity providers like **Azure Entra ID**, **Auth0**, or **IdentityServer**.

+It answers questions like:

+- 🔐 What does it mean to be an OAuth2-compliant Identity Provider?
+- 🧭 What endpoints are required to support OpenID Connect?
+- 🎟️ How are tokens issued, validated, and used between apps?
+- 🧾 How are scopes, audiences, roles, and claims negotiated?
+- 👥 How do multi-tier architectures work with OBO (e.g., Website → BFF → Backend)?

+---

+## 🧰 Features Implemented

+- `/.well-known/openid-configuration` for dynamic discovery
+- `/.well-known/jwks.json` to expose signing keys for token validation
+- `/authorize` to issue authorization codes
+- `/token` to support:
+  - `authorization_code` flow
+  - `urn:ietf:params:oauth:grant-type:jwt-bearer` (OBO)
+- 🔐 Cookie-based login simulation (no external user DB)
+- 🧑‍🤝‍🧑 In-memory user, client, role, and scope registration
+- 🎯 Support for registering audiences and scopes
+- 🔒 Issued `access_token` and `id_token` with claims, roles, and scope handling

+---

+## 💡 Who Is This For?

+- Developers who want to **understand how OAuth/OIDC actually works**
+- Architects planning to build secure systems with **multi-tier authorization**
+- Anyone who's ever configured a cloud identity provider and thought:
+  > "Wait... what do all these fields *actually* do?"

+---

+## 🚀 How to Run It

+The solution includes:

+- 🧩 Identity Provider (IdP) Server
+- 🌐 Razor MVC Client App
+- 🔁 BFF-style Web API
+- 📦 Backend API to demonstrate chained OBO flow
+- 🧪 `.http` files to simulate registration, authentication, and token requests

+---

+Feel free to fork, explore, and extend — the whole point of this project is **learning by building**.
+Contributions and improvements welcome!

 # OAuth 2.0 / OIDC Architecture with On-Behalf-Of Flow

 This solution implements a multi-layer architecture using OAuth 2.0 and OpenID Connect (OIDC).
 It includes: